exeter-data-analytics/MachineLearning/README.md

 "C:\Program Files\R\R-3.5.1\bin\Rscript.exe" -e "bookdown::render_book('index.Rmd', 'bookdown::gitbook')"
 ```

 and so on.
-You will also have to install pandoc.
+You may also have to install pandoc.

 All necessary files are included in the `docs` folder which is made as part of the build.
-If you want to link the PDF document within the HTML Gitbook document, then you need to compile the PDF first.
+If you want to link the PDF document within the HTML gitbook document, then you need to compile the PDF first.

+All files are compiled to a `docs` folder.
+After compilation, the file `index.html` contains examples on how to use the template.